-2-1 Develop public involvement/participation program - Over 80 businesses now participate in the Hockanum River Business Partner Program, which encourages local business owners to adopt some simple housekeeping practices designed to reduce pollutants from entering the Hockanum River.
+2-1 Develop public involvement/participation program - Previously, there was a Hockanum River Business Partner Program which encouraged local business owners to adopt some simple housekeeping practices designed to reduce pollutants from entering the Hockanum River.

-Responsible Department: Engineering / NCCD

-Measurable Goal: Encourage businesses to participate in the program.
+Responsible Department: Engineering / NCCD Measurable Goal: Encourage businesses to participate in the program.
 Status to Date: This program is not in operation at this time.